opentext-idol/idol-containers-toolkit/helm/idol-nifi/README.md

 #### State Data

 To run a NiFi cluster, you may need to use an external database for storing state information.
 Many NiFi Ingest processors need to store state information.
 For example, IDOL Connectors store information about what they have retrieved from a data repository.
 This information needs to be in an external database so that it is accessible to all of the nodes in the cluster.
 Configure the connection to your database server by creating a database service.
 When you configure the IDOL connectors in your data flow, set the property `State Database Service` to the name of the database service that you created.
-A PostgreSQL database will be deployed by default as a part of the helm install (which can be disabled in the provided values.yaml if not required by setting `postgresql-ha.enabled=false`).
+A PostgreSQL database will be deployed by default as a part of the helm install (which can be disabled in the provided values.yaml if not required by setting `postgresql.enabled=false`).
 When configuring the `State Database Service`, use the following values for the processor properties:

 Connection String: `Driver={PostgreSQL};Server=${PostgreSQLServer};Port=5432;Database=${PostgreSQLDatabase};Uid=${uid};Pwd=${pwd};`
 Uid: `${PostgreSQLUsername}`